matovu-farid/To-Do-List/README.md

 ![screenshot](./to-do-screenshot.PNG)

-This project is my portfolio.
+This project is a to-do-list app.

 ## Built With